robinglen/amp-build-validator/README.md

 # amp-build-validator
 amp hackday amp build a validator for markup.

 Pass in a url and validate the mark up, used as a build tool.
-Fail will exit process with exit code.
+Failed validation will exit process with exit code 1.

 ## Install